oils-for-unix/oils/doc/help.md

 The `help` builtin prints portions of it.

-You can also navigate this doc with The [Quick Ref Index](quick-ref-index.html).
+You can also navigate this doc with the [help index](help-index.html).

 <!--
 TODO: